SharkSnack/shiren-4/content/items/price-chart.md

 ---
 title: "Price Chart"
-metaTitle: "Price Chart - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Price Chart - Shiren the Wanderer 4: The Eye of God Wiki"
 metaDescription: "Item price chart for Shiren the Wanderer 2: Oni Invasion!"
 ---